tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 Met a pair of older thru hikers.

-Young girl hiking to Telluride in 5 to 7 weeks.
+Met a young girl hiking to Telluride in 5 to 7 weeks.

 Stopped at quartz mine for lunch.
 I rested and waited for clouds before I traversed the Hayman burn area.